senaite/senaite.core/src/senaite/core/tests/doctests/AnalysisTurnaroundTimeForZeroValues.rst

     >>> new_received == received == start_process
     True

-Analyses Au and Fe are not late, but Cu is late:
+Analyses Cu is not late because the Turnaround Time is zero:

     >>> map(lambda an: an.isLateAnalysis(), analyses)
     [False]